Introduction

 The key difference here surrounds careful consideration of the term ownership.
 If the vehicle in question is owned or under the control of the reporting company, then its emissions fall under scopes 1 and 2.
 Otherwise, the resulting emissions fall under scope 3.
 This can still be tricky to determine, especially if the vehicle is under a leasing agreement.
 When this is the case, categorisation depends on both the type of lease and the organisational boundaries set by the company.
 For further information, take a look at this article by the GHG Protocol.

-KEY ESG's carbon footprint tool
+KEY ESG's carbon accounting platform

 We will be looking at the common issues faced when measuring scope 3 emissions in a future blog.
 However, in the meantime, if you have any questions around the issues discussed above, or if you encounter any other practical challenges when measuring your carbon footprint, please do not hesitate to contact us.